 Today, Setubal is at the heart of the Portuguese sardine industry and is famed for it’s sweet and globally acclaimed moscatel wine.
 Its pedestrian streets, fountains and gardens lend it a certain grace, although its still very functioning harbour certainly dominates giving it the feel of a still thriving historic town.

-Setubal lies at the mouth of the river Sado on the coast just below Lisbon and opposite the beautifully filigree sandy peninsula of Trioa, which protects it further from the often tempestuous Atlantic.
+Setubal lies at the mouth of the river Sado on the coast just below Lisbon and opposite the beautifully filigree sandy Troia Peninsula, which protects it further from the often tempestuous Atlantic.
 The ancient Roman town of Cetobriga lies buried under the sands here.
 Once a prosperous fishing and fish-salting town, Certobriga was destroyed by an earthquake and the ensuing tidal wave in the 5th century.
 In the past century remnants of the town, including vestiges of its salting industry have been uncovered and can be visited.
-However, Trioa nowadays is predominantly a large-scale tourist complex with many apartments, facilities and available activities to compliment its glorious beaches.
+However, Troia nowadays is predominantly a large-scale tourist complex with many apartments, facilities and available activities to compliment its glorious beaches.

 Within the city of Setubal, note the 15th century Church of Jesus decorated with stonework in the typical rope style of the Manueline era, perhaps because it was founded by said King’s nurse.
 Local Arrabida pink marble was used to make its columns and the adjoining monastery houses the most impressive collection of 16th century paintings in the country alongside other religious artefacts and displays dedicated to one of Portugal’s most important and outspoken poets, Bocage, who hailed from Setubal.